mmcgrana/thompson/README.md

 # thompson

-A JVM library for performing computational experiments in Thompson's group F.
+A JVM library for performing computational algebra experiments in [Thompson's group F](http://en.wikipedia.org/wiki/Thompson_groups).

 The core algorithms are implemented in Java and therefore easily accessible from any JVM language.

-This project also includes a web interface to these algorithms, implemented in Clojure on the Ring library.
+This project also includes a web interface to these algorithms, implemented in [Clojure](http://clojure.org) on the [Ring](http://github.com/mmcgrana/ring) library.